heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 The compiler's output is captured and put in a text file.
 If the compiler fails, you will be offered a chance to view the compiler's stdout or stderr in the editor defined in your $EDITOR environment variable.
 GCC sends its errors to stdout.

-# What it actually does

-ICPP takes snippets of C++ and compiles them into shared-object libraries, which it then loads.
-If you're defining a variable or function, this library stays loaded and provides that definition to code you type in later.

-If you're entering a statement for immediate execution, the statement is wrapped in a function, which is then immediately unloaded and deleted.

-If ICPP detects that you're redefining something, the original shared library is deleted, the new one is loaded, and all the libraries that depend on the old one are reloaded.

-Every generated C++ source file contains all the C preprocessor definitions you have defined with the `preproc` command, along with declarations for all types defined with `defclass`, `extern` declarations for all variables defined with `declare`, and prototypes for all functions and methods defined via `defun` and `defmethod`.